coppertank/coppertank/README.md

 <h1 align="center">Hi 👋, I'm Aldo Caumo</h1>
 <h3 align="center">A passionate Data Analyst from Venice, Italy</h3>

-- 🌱 I’m currently studying **Data Analytics for Business & Society at the Ca' Foscari University of Venice**
+- 📖 **Data Analytics for Business & Society at the Ca' Foscari University of Venice**

+- 🤝 I’m participating in a **Double Joint Degree program with the Aix-Marseille University**

 - 📫 How to reach me **caumoaldo8@gmail.com**